tallgreentree/tallgreentree.github.io/README.markdown

 If you want to build the stylesheet, run sass at the root of this directory:

     sass --style compressed --watch assets/styles/global.scss:site.css

+### Requirements

+Simple.
+Easy to maintain.
+Not pictures of people.

+One page.
+Links to current and former projects.
+No signal kit.
+Contact@tallgreentree.com

+3125083640

+900 Chicago address.

+Links to willbarret.me